-Generally speaking, breeds that have smaller combs and heavier bodies will generally do better in colder climates than the lighter weight breeds.
-Smaller combs are not as prone to frostbite injury as a large, floppy comb would be.
-Some good choices for cold climates are just about any of our brown egg layer breeds.
+In general smaller combed breeds with larger bodies will typically do better in colder climates than the lighter weight breeds.
+Smaller combs are not as prone to frostbite injury as a large, floppy combs.
+Some good choices for cold climates are most of our brown egg layer breeds.
 The Rhode Island Red, the Buff Orpington, the Golden Buff, the Black Australorp, and the Columbian Wyandotte are also a few of the more popular brown egg laying breeds that lay well and can thrive in colder climates.
-If you love a colorful egg basket, Easter Eggers, Green Queens, Olive Eggers, Lakeshore Eggers, and the Blue Ameraucana will also handle winter well.
+If you love a colorful egg basket, Easter Eggers, Green Queens, Olive Eggers, Lakeshore Eggers, and the Blue Ameraucana will do very well in cold winter climates.

-Breeds of chickens that originate from the Mediterranean areas usually have large floppy combs, lighter body weight and tend to not do handle winter well.
-Some of the breeds with these characteristics are the White Leghorn, Blue Andalusian, Dorking, and Campine.
-The Swedish Flower Hen is also one that may or may not do well in the cold because of its comb.
+Breeds of chickens that originate from the Mediterranean areas, usually have large floppy combs, lighter bodyweights and tend to do best in warmer climates.
+A few breeds with these characteristics are the White Leghorn, Blue Andalusian, Dorking, and Ancona.
+The Swedish Flower Hen is a unique breed that may or may not do well in the cold due to their comb.
 The comb on this breed can vary from bird to bird, so we suggest using caution when ordering this breed if you live in a cold winter climate.
 The Cream Legbar and Frost White Legbar males typically have very large combs, but the females have much smaller combs.
-This breed can do well in colder climates, but they do have lighter body weight and will consume more feed to stay warm.
+This breed can do well in colder climates with care, but they do have lighter bodyweight and will consume more feed to stay warm.
 If you choose to add larger combed birds to your flock in winter climates we suggest putting a protective layer on their combs on nights.
 When the temperatures dip in the teens and single digits this will help protect against frostbite.
 Green Goo Animal Salve or a DIY comb balm are great options to help with frostbite.